hackclub/hackclub/workshops/color_scheme_generator/README.md

 Now let's create elements with colors.
 But what colors?
 We'll give them random colors later.

-The functional components can accept arbitrary inputs (called “props”) and return React elements describing what should appear on the screen.
+The functional components can accept arbitrary inputs (called “`props`”) and return React elements describing what should appear on the screen.

-Add a [prop](https://reactjs.org/docs/components-and-props.html#props-are-read-only) `colors`, an `array`, which we will get from other components.
+Add a [prop](https://reactjs.org/docs/components-and-props.html#props-are-read-only) `colors` which will be an `array`, which we will get from other components.

 ```jsx
 export default function Color({ colors = [] }) {      //<------- accepts an array as prop